AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 The VectorFunction type system has been designed to have good performance for evaluating the value and derivatives of dense VectorFunctions with a small number of arguments (<50).
 It will work for larger expressions, but performance will begin to degrade considerably.
-This may seem strange since it ostensibly designed to be used to define constraints and objective inside of large sparse non-linear programs.
-However, in our experience these problems are almost never composed of single monolithic functions, and can generally be decomposed into smaller dense functions that only take a partial subsets of the problem variables.
+This may seem strange since it is ostensibly designed to be used to define constraints and objective inside of large sparse non-linear programs.
+However, in our experience these problems are almost never composed of single monolithic functions, and can generally be decomposed into smaller dense functions that only take partial subsets of the problem variables.
 In that case, we can define our functions in terms of only the arguments they take, and then under the hood, ASSET will ensure that the inputs and outputs are gathered and scattered to the correct locations inside the larger problem.
 The specifics of how this works will be discussed in later sections.